Looking for low-risk investments that provide a steady stream of income?

-For Premyo Bonds and Retail Treasury Bonds, interests are subject to 20% withholding tax.
+For peso-denominated bonds, interests are subject to 20% withholding tax.
 Meanwhile, for Retail Dollar Bonds, tax is paid by the government so the investor will get the interest payment in full.

 What would be my proof of investment?

-After issue date, you may download your Confirmation of Outright Sale from the Accounts > Statements tab.
-In the same section, you may also download Bureau of the Treasury’s Summary of Transactions, which shows your nROSS Account no.
+After issue date, you may download your Confirmation of Outright Sale from your FirstMetroSec account under the Accounts > Statements

-Are there additional charges when investing in bonds thru FirstMetroSec?
+Are there additional charges when I invest in bonds thru FirstMetroSec?

 None.
 Zero broker’s fees for primary issuances (similar to Initial Public Offering or IPO in stocks).

 Can I pre-terminate/withdraw my bond investment?

 Except for Premyo Bonds, you can sell your bond holdings in the secondary market ANYTIME based on the prevailing market rate, subject to fees and taxes.
 For instructions, you may visit the following links: